fluxcd/flux/site/faq.md

 `kubectl delete secret flux-git-deploy`

-Then create a new secret named `flux-git-deploy`, using your private key as the content of the secret:
+Then create a new secret named `flux-git-deploy`, using your private key as the content of the secret (you can generate the key with `ssh-keygen -q -N "" -f /full/path/to/private_key`):

 `kubectl create secret generic flux-git-deploy --from-file=identity=/full/path/to/private_key`

 Now restart fluxd to re-read the k8s secret (if it is running):

 `kubectl delete $(kubectl get pod -o name -l name=flux)`

+If you have installed flux through Helm, make sure to pass `--set git.secretName=flux-git-deploy` when installing/upgrading the chart.

 ### How do I use a private git host (or one that's not github.com, gitlab.com, bitbucket.org, dev.azure.com, or vs-ssh.visualstudio.com)?